Green Bay Packers vs. Chicago Bears NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- Chicago and its opponents have combined to score more than 44.5 points in one game this season.
+- Chicago's games have gone over 44.5 points in only one opportunity this season.

-- The two teams combine to average 40.8 points per game, 3.7 less than the over/under in this contest.

-- The 44.4 combined points per game that these two squads have allowed this season are 0.1 fewer than the 44.5 over/under in this contest.
+- The Packers and their opponents have scored an average of 49.0 points per game in 2020, 4.5 more than Sunday's total.

 Packers stats and trends

-- In Green Bay's five games this year, it has four wins against the spread.

-- The Packers have always covered the spread this season when favored by 6 points or more.
+- This season, the Packers have won against the spread in each of their two games as a favorite of 6 points or more.

-- Green Bay's games this year have gone over the total in two out of five opportunities (40%).

-- This year, the Packers put up four more points per game (24) than the Bears give up (20).
+- The Packers average 24 points per game, four more than the Bears surrender per contest (20).

-- Green Bay is 4-0 against the spread and 4-0 overall this season when the team scores more than 20 points.
+- When Green Bay records more than 20 points, it is 4-0 against the spread and 4-0 overall.

-- When Green Bay totals more than 332.4 yards, the team is 3-0 against the spread and 3-0 overall.
+- When Green Bay amasses more than 332.4 yards, the team is 3-0 against the spread and 3-0 overall.

 - The Packers have five giveaways this season, while the Bears have seven takeaways.